samwood97/Profile/index.md

 **Result:** ISFP-T 'Adventurer' - test taken [here.](https://www.16personalities.com)
 # Learning Test
 **Result:** Auditory/Visual learner 35% Auditory, 35% Visual, 30% Tactile - test taken [here.](http://www.educationplanner.org/students/self-assessments/learning-styles.shtml)
+# Career Test
+**Result:** Holland code AICERS, Artistic, top three jobs suited to me are: Writer, Desktop Publisher and Animator - test taken [here.](https://www.123test.com/career-test/)
+# Evaluation of Results
+These tests are fun to do and to compare with others to see how similar, or different, you are to each other.
+I personally think these tests are too volatile, it's very dependant on you current mood, situation, lifestyle etc. These tests I do not believe give an accurate insite to someones personality.
+It may give a guide, or a rough estimate as to how someone thinks or acts in given circumstances.
+I do not believe this will effect the way I will interact with a team, as no matter the information given, I am still going to remain myself and not change.

+# Project Idea
+## Overview 100
+I would like to do a simple video game in an engine not yet decided.
+## Motivation 100
+Video games are something that I will have to be able to create at some point in my IT career reguardless.
+I've done designs of basic games with tools such as Sketch and Game Maker, but never in a proper game engine or using code such as JavaScript.
+This would be a big learning curve for me, and would allow me to respect the large triple A titles I play in my spare time.
+## Description 500
+The game I am thinking of will act similar to the well-known game Mario.
+A side scroller, with the objective being to reach the 'finish line'.
+Adding enemies, checkpoints, lives, and obstacles in the players way.
+A level selector, with multiple (2-3) levels with a variety of different themes.
+## Tools and Technologies 100
+I would like to try the Unity Engine to code this, but I am unsure yet as to what exaclty would be the best to use.
+## Skills Required 100
+Basic coding skills will be required to perform the task, along with some very basic artistic skills for level design and character design.
+Animation will be a bonus if able to implement.
+As Unity uses C# code, it would take a fair bit of research in order to take on even a simple tast, as I personally have no prior knowledge in C at all.
+## Outcocme 100
+If the game is successfully created, then I will have gained skills required to make basic games.
+This will increase my knowledge in the IT space and allow me to continue to persue a degree in IT and then able to reference this unit in potentially a job interview post study in a Game Studio.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/samwood97/Profile/edit/master/index.md) to maintain and preview the content for your website in Markdown files.